TheHammerBot/TheHammer/README.md

 1. `sudo sh ./run.sh`

 ### Production
-In case you run a production instance of this bot on `Linux`, you are recommended to install `UVLoop` and `Pillow-SIMD`, this will severely speed up your bot.
+In case you run a production instance of this bot on `Linux`, you are recommended to install `UVLoop`, this will severely speed up your bot.

 ## Licence